CVE-2025-54304

 Remediation

-Proactive Monitoring: Monitor network traffic for connections to port 6000 on laboratory devices and alert on any unexpected X11 protocol activity.
+Proactive Monitoring: Monitor internal network traffic for connections to port 6000 on legacy laboratory equipment.

 Exploitation status